-A description of the impairment method used by the bank can be found in the section on impairments in "Significant accounting policies" in the Bank's annual report.
+A description of the impairment method used by the bank can be found in the section on impairments in "Significant accounting policies" in the bank's annual report.
+In relation to the IFRS 9 rules, which became effective on 1 January 2018, it was possible to apply a 5-year transitional arrangement when calculating own funds.
+It was voluntary for banks to apply the transitional arrangement.
+Betri Banki decided not to apply the transitional arrangement.